Fr. Olver has been granted a research sabbatical from Nashotah House for the 2022-23 academic year.

 “The Identity and Purpose of the Angel in the Roman Canon Missae: A Reconsideration in Light of Scripture and the Pseudepigrapha,” Joint Liturgical Studies.
 Norwich, UK: Hymns Ancient and Modern, forthcoming in 2023.

-“The Epistle to the Hebrews in the Roman Canon Missae: Melchizedek and Other Features,” Ecclesia Orans, forthcoming.
+“The Epistle to the Hebrews in the Roman Canon Missae: Melchizedek and Other Features,” Ecclesia Orans, forthcoming in 2022 and 2023 in two parts.

 “Divine Visitation: The 1662 Prayer Book’s Theology of Sickness and Plague,” Journal of Anglican Studies, forthcoming.

-“The Pandemic’s Mass: An Anglo-Catholic Essay on Certain Eucharistic Issues Raised by COVID-19,” Anglican Theological Review, forthcoming.
+“The Pandemic’s Mass: An Anglo-Catholic Essay on Certain Eucharistic Issues Raised by COVID-19,” Anglican Theological Review, (Winter 2022), vol. 104, no. 1, 54-69.
 This article was solicited by the guest editor, James Farwell, for a special volume focused on liturgical issues raised by the pandemic.

 Entries in The Oxford Dictionary of the Christian Church, fourth revised ed.
-Andrew Louth, ed., forthcoming in 2021.
+Andrew Louth, ed., Oxford Univesrity Press, 2022.

-“When Praying Does Not Shape Believing: Ambrose and Chrysostom as Test Cases for the Tension between Liturgy and Theology,” Studia Patristica, forthcoming 2021.
+“When Praying Does Not Shape Believing: Ambrose and Chrysostom as Test Cases for the Tension between Liturgy and Theology,” in Studia Patristica, Vol. CXXVIII: Papers Presented at the Eighteenth International Conference on Patristic Studies Held in Oxford 2019, ed.
+Markus Vinzent, vol. 25: The Second Half of the Fourth Century (Leuven: Peeters, 2021), 77–85.

 “Jewish Roots of Christian Worship: Its Most Missed and Misunderstood Legacy,” in Understanding the Jewish Roots of Christianity: Biblical, Theological, and Historical Essays on the Relationship Between Christianity and Judaism (Studies in Scripture and Biblical Theology), ed.
 Gerald R. McDermott (Lexham Books, 2021), 69-103.